Monmouthshire: Sub-Roman period

-The Roman abandonment of Britain from AD 383 saw the division of Wales into a number of petty kingdoms.
-In the south east (the present county of Monmouthshire) the Kingdom of Gwent was established, traditionally by Caradoc, in the 5th or 6th centuries.
+The Roman abandonment of Britain saw the division of Wales into a number of petty kingdoms.
+In the south east (the present county of Monmouthshire) the Kingdom of Gwent was established, traditionally ascribed to Caradoc, in the 5th or 6th centuries.
 Its capital, Caerwent, gave the name to the kingdom.
 The subsequent history of the area prior to the Norman Conquest is poorly documented and complex.
 The Kingdom of Gwent frequently fought with the neighbouring Welsh kingdoms, and sometimes joined in alliance with them in, generally successful, attempts to repel the Anglo-Saxons, their common enemy.
 The Book of Llandaff records such a victory over the Saxon invaders achieved by Tewdrig at a battle near Tintern in the late 6th century.
 (Note: Modern scholarship suggests a greater role for migration, co-existence, and inter-marriage between the incoming Anglos-Saxons and the native inhabitants, and a lesser role for invasion and combat, as recounted by chroniclers from Gildas onwards.)
 An example of the alliances formed by neighbouring petty kings was the Kingdom of Morgannwg, a union between Gwent and its western neighbour, the Kingdom of Glywysing, which formed and reformed between the 8th and the 10th centuries.
-The common threat they faced is shown in Offa's Dyke, the physical delineation of a border with Wales created by the Mercian king.
-(Note: Raymond Howell, in his county history published in 1988, notes the significance of the retention by the Kingdom of Gwent of both banks of the lower River Wye at the time of Offa’s construction work, indicating their ability to treat almost as equals with the most powerful of the Saxon kingdoms.)
-For a brief period in the 11th century, Monmouthshire, as Gwent, became part of a united Wales under Gruffydd ap Llywelyn, but his death in 1063 was soon followed by that of his opponent Harold Godwinson at the Battle of Hastings, and the re-established unity of the country was to come from Norman dominance.
+The common threat they faced is shown in Offa's Dyke, the physical delineation of a border with Wales created by Offa of Mercia.
+(Note: Raymond Howell, in his county history published in 1988, notes the significance of the retention by the Kingdom of Gwent of both banks of the lower River Wye at the time of Offa's construction work, indicating their ability to treat almost as equals with the most powerful of the Saxon kingdoms.)
+For a brief period in the 11th century, Monmouthshire, as Gwent, became part of a united Wales under Gruffudd ap Llywelyn, but his death in 1063 was soon followed by that of his opponent Harold Godwinson at the Battle of Hastings, and the re-established unity of the country was to come from Norman dominance.